James Galloway Weir

 bit is for the nerds among us, me included).

-improved not only the tension which became far more practical and
+regulating the stitch length.
+The machine became far more practical and

-easy to adjust but also he added more oil holes for longer life.
+easy to adjust.
+He also he added more oil holes for longer life.

 smoother, better wearing and quieter.